theGBguy/twelveians/README.md

 ## Credential configuration

-Create "credentials.properties" file in the root project directory in the following format:
+Create **"secrets.properties"** file in the root project directory in the following format:
+<pre><code>
+// Blog id of the blog to communicate with blogger api.
+BLOG_ID="YOUR_BLOGGER_BLOG_ID_HERE"

+// Client id of the imgur to communicate with imgur endpoints.
+CLIENT_ID="YOUR_IMGUR_CLIENT_ID_HERE"
+</pre></code>

+These keys will be used to communicate with Imgur and Blogger endpoints.

 ## Author

 [theGBguy](https://github.com/theGBguy)

+If you like this project, please star this project to encourage the author and fork it in case you need additional features.

 ## Contact